akka/alpakka/docs/src/main/paradox/sse.md

 ## Usage

-Define an `EventSource` by giving a URI, a function for sending HTTP requests, and an optional initial value for Last-Evend-ID header:
+Define an `EventSource` by giving a URI, a function for sending HTTP requests, and an optional initial value for Last-Event-ID header:

 Scala
 : @@snip [snip](/sse/src/test/scala/docs/scaladsl/EventSourceSpec.scala) { #event-source }